nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/feature_selection-1.png)<!-- -->

-It is clear that using all 8 regressors is the right way to go.
+All three crieria tell us that the best number of feature is 8.

 ### Decision Trees

 Next, we consider the decision trees model to predict the usage.
+Decision tree method involve segmenting predictor region into multiple regions and using the region the observation falls into to make a prediction.
 Among many advantages of decision trees is its high interpretability.

 ```r